grafana/loki/docs/sources/logql/_index.md

 We support multiple **value** types which are automatically inferred from the query input.

 - **String** is double quoted or backticked such as `"200"` or \``us-central1`\`.
-- [Duration](https://golang.org/pkg/time/#ParseDuration) is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "1.5h" or "2h45m".
+- **[Duration](https://golang.org/pkg/time/#ParseDuration)** is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
-- Number are floating-point number (64bits), such as`250`, `89.923`.
+- **Number** are floating-point number (64bits), such as`250`, `89.923`.
-- Bytes is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "42MB", "1.5Kib" or "20b".
+- **Bytes** is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "42MB", "1.5Kib" or "20b".
 Valid bytes units are "b", "kib", "kb", "mib", "mb", "gib",  "gb", "tib", "tb", "pib", "pb", "eib", "eb".

 String type work exactly like Prometheus label matchers use in [log stream selector](#Log-Stream-Selector).
 This means you can use the same operations (`=`,`!=`,`=~`,`!~`).

 > The string type is the only one that can filter out a log line with a label `__error__`.

-Duration, Number and Bytes required the label value to be converted before evaluation and support a different set of numerical operation such as:
+Using Duration, Number and Bytes will convert the label value prior to comparision and support the following comparators:

 - `==` or `=` for equality.
 - `!=` for inequality.
 - `>` and `>=` for greater than and greater than or equal.
 - `<` and `<=` for lesser than and lesser than or equal.

+For instance, `logfmt | duration > 1m and bytes_consumed > 20MB`

-If the conversion of the label value fail, the log line is not filtered and an `__error__` label is added.
-To filters those errors see [pipeline errors](#Pipeline-Errors) section.
+If the conversion of the label value fails, the log line is not filtered and an `__error__` label is added.
+To filters those errors see the [pipeline errors](#Pipeline-Errors) section.

-You can chain multiple predicate using `and` and `or` which respectively express and and or binary operation. `and` can also simply be replaced by a comma, a space or another pipe.
+You can chain multiple predicates using `and` and `or` which respectively express the `and` and `or` binary operations. `and` can be equivalently expressed by a comma, a space or another pipe.
 Label filters can be place anywhere in a log pipeline.

 This means that all the following expressions are equivalent: